jozic/daodecode/source/_posts/2014-09-06-redis-lua-tips.markdown

 Let's say you get some events from somewhere, extract some info from the events and add it to a redis set.
 And you want your set to expire at some point, so you want to set a [ttl](http://redis.io/commands/ttl) for the set, but only once.
- Redis will kindly create a set key if it didn't exist before.
+ Redis kindly creates a set key if it didn't exist before.
- But if you will send [EXPIRE](http://redis.io/commands/expire) command along with every [SADD](http://redis.io/commands/sadd) command, redis will kindly overwrite existing ttl with the new value.
+ But if you send [EXPIRE](http://redis.io/commands/expire) command along with every [SADD](http://redis.io/commands/sadd) command, redis kindly overwrites existing ttl with the new value.
 Lua to the rescue:

 ```
 EVAL "if (redis.call('TTL', KEYS[1]) == -1) then redis.call('EXPIRE', KEYS[1], ARGV[1]) end" 1 <KEY_NAME> <TTL>